jackrusher/dotemacs/README.md

 power when interacting with external interpretors in emacs, but it's more than I have time to write about just now.
 TK.

+In emacs lisp, scheme and clojure modes, `eval-defun` (which evaluates the top level of the current form) and `eval-last-sexp` are bound to command-enter and command-shift-enter respectively.

 ## RESOURCES

 Watch this video on